MicrosoftDocs/dynamics365smb-docs-pr.de-de/business-central/ui-work-with-notes.md

 ROBOTS: NOINDEX,NOFOLLOW
 ms.date: 10/01/2020
 ms.author: jswymer
-ms.openlocfilehash: b8c58c98e628c036033b76d2a189f26c85411a38
+ms.openlocfilehash: 3fa0ed8b91d4bdae845fe4a7f20a500665856a7d
-ms.sourcegitcommit: ddbb5cede750df1baba4b3eab8fbed6744b5b9d6
+ms.sourcegitcommit: 2e7307fbe1eb3b34d0ad9356226a19409054a402
 ms.translationtype: HT
 ms.contentlocale: de-DE
-ms.lasthandoff: 10/01/2020
+ms.lasthandoff: 12/17/2020
-ms.locfileid: "3920347"
+ms.locfileid: "4756567"
 ---
 # <a name="add-and-view-notes-on-records"></a>Notizen zu Datensätzen hinzufügen und anzeigen
  Sie <!--OnPrem and your colleagues -->können Notizen den Datensätzen in der Anwendung hinzufügen.
-Viele Seiten, insbesondere diejenigen, die eine Liste der Datensätze, wie die Seite **Verkaufsaufträge** anzeigen, enthalten die **Notizen** Aktion oder die Infobox **Notizen** . <!--OnPrem Notes is where you can write notes about a record to yourself or others, and where you can view notes to you from others.
+Viele Seiten, insbesondere diejenigen, die eine Liste der Datensätze, wie die Seite **Verkaufsaufträge** anzeigen, enthalten die **Notizen** Aktion oder die Infobox **Notizen**. <!--OnPrem Notes is where you can write notes about a record to yourself or others, and where you can view notes to you from others.
 For example, a note could be a general comment or processing instruction to your colleague, who can then respond to your note using their own **Notes**.
 Or, your colleague can add a note that gives you extra information about a sales order that is not covered by the information on the sales order.
 These notes and correspondences will follow the record as it is processed in the company.-->

  > [!NOTE]
  >  Diese Funktion ist zurzeit nicht verfügbar.